AlineLee/react-native/README.md

 - When there are no search results for a given filter, no search result information should be displayed

 > 💡 You are now here → https://github.com/callstack-workshops/01-Hello-Fresh-training-homework/tree/checkpoint-3

+## Finish
+🎉 Congratulations, you have finished the homework!
+Feel free to send solutions as a pull requests to your mentors.